ninabarzh/broomstick/content/posts/patch-sprint.md

   - Bonus points awarded for:
     - Being the first team to declare victory (subject to verification).
     - The most creatively worded patch log entry (e.g., *"Closed this vulnerability before the auditors noticed"*).
-  - Penalty: If the Agents of Chaos successfully breach an unpatched system, the offending team must endure a lecture on basic cyber hygiene.
+  - Penalty: If the Agents of Chaos successfully breach an unpatched system, the offending team can endure a lecture on basic cyber hygiene.

 ### Round two: The verification farce

 - Purpose: To confirm that patches were not merely applied but actually function as intended.
 - Additional humiliation factor:
-  - If the Vulnerability Inquisitors uncover a lingering flaw, the responsible team must perform a brief interpretive dance illustrating their failure.
+  - If the Vulnerability Inquisitors uncover a lingering flaw, the responsible team can perform a brief interpretive dance illustrating their failure.

 ### Round three: The backup charade

 - Critical Task: Ensure backups are both immutable and restorable.
 - Entertainment value:
-  - Should backups prove unreliable, the team lead must recount a personal tale of professional disgrace (e.g., *"There was an incident involving a production database and an ill-advised ‘DROP TABLE’ command…"*).
+  - Should backups prove unreliable, the team lead can recount a personal tale of professional disgrace (e.g., *"There was an incident involving a production database and an ill-advised ‘DROP TABLE’ command…"*).

 ---